greenvisionmedia/Documentation/Scripting.md

 **Usage:**
 Add the clients email to an element's attributes.
 If the client's email is info@example.com, then add `data-user = "info"`, `data-site = "example.com"`.

 The script will store the first set of `user` and `site` values it finds in the document.
-It will use those for each new instance of `.gv_hide-email`, unless those values are overridden by a new set.
+It will use those for each new instance of `.gv-hide-email`, unless those values are overridden by a new set.
 This lets you use multiple emails on the same page.

 > To have the final site display the text inside the span instead of the client's email, add the optional attribute to `data-keep-text`